 Families will be required to fill out the FACTS application prior to admittance to Trinity Catholic School.
 Details found on the home page of the schools website.

-As part of the registration process, each family will meet with the principal to determine what they can pay under the Fair Share Tuition Plan toward the actual cost of educating their children.
-A contract will be signed by both the parents and the principal.
+As part of the registration process, each family will meet with the principal and fair share committee. to determine what they can pay under the Fair Share Tuition Plan toward the actual cost of educating their children.
+A contract will be signed by both the parents, principal, and fair share representative.
 Parents contract a moral and legal obligation to pay their tuition.
 If their tuition commitment is not paid as per their contract, the Termination Procedure will go into effect.